ubc/wp-get-current-user-shortcode/readme.txt

 == Description ==

-The plugin allows to display the current users name and avatar
+The plugin uses shortcodes to display the current users name and avatar.

 == Installation ==